 Developers should ensure that all contaminated materials are adequately characterised both chemically and physically, and that the environmental permitting status of any proposed on-site operations are clear.
-If in doubt, the Environment Agency should be contacted for advice at an early stage to avoid any delays (03708 506 506 (Monday to Friday 8am to 6pm) or by emailing enquiries@environment-agency.gov.uk).
+If in doubt, the Environment Agency should be contacted for advice at an early stage to avoid any delays (contact our National

+Customer Contact Centre on 03708 506 506 (Monday to Friday 8am to 6pm) or by emailing enquiries@environment-agency.gov.uk.